NHSDigital/NHSDigital-FHIR-BookingAndReferrals/guides/Live-ImplementationGuide-BaRS/Home/Index.guide.md

 The guide is divided into a number of sections:

 * {{pagelink:about_bars}} provides essential background and guiding principles along with prerequisites
-* {{pagelink:design-core, text:BaRS Core}} provides a core set of functionality across version of Core
+* {{pagelink:design-core-1.1.5, text:BaRS Core}} provides a core set of functionality across version of Core
 * {{pagelink:applications,text:BaRS Application summaries}} that provide implementation guides for Released and Pre-Released applications of BaRS
 * {{pagelink:build-testing}} provides information about testing and environments
 * {{pagelink:assure}} describes guidance for the assurance process